Nicky Featherstone: Hartlepool United

 In the 2022–23 season, he moved into the top ten most appearances list for Hartlepool United.
 Following Hartlepool's relegation to the National League at the end of the season, Featherstone left the club on 28 July 2023 having made 380 appearances.
 Following Featherstone's departure, manager John Askey said: "I may have only worked with Nicky for a few months but I know he will remembered as a club legend.
 A great player who offered me great support during last season and I can't thank him enough for his contributions."

 On 2 October 2023, Featherstone re-joined Hartlepool United on a one month contract.
 On 3 November 2023, Featherstone extended his contract until the end of the 2023–24 season; he was also granted a testimonial match to celebrate his ten seasons of service to the club.
 During the season, he regained the captaincy from David Ferguson.
 At the end of the season, he was offered a new deal with the club.
 On 9 May 2024, Featherstone signed a dual contract as a player-coach at Hartlepool.
 Early in the 2024–25 season, Featherstone entered the top five appearance makers for Hartlepool describing it as "a very proud achievement".
 On 7 September 2024, Featherstone made his 400th start for the club in a 0–0 home draw with FC Halifax Town.
 On 14 December 2024, he made his 600th career appearance in a 0–0 away draw with Southend United.
 On 26 July 2025, Featherstone's testimonial took place with Hartlepool defeating a Leeds United XI 3–0 at Victoria Park.

+Coaching career

+Hartlepool United

-On 12 October 2025, Featherstone was appointed interim manager of the club following the sacking of Simon Grayson.
+On 12 October 2025, Featherstone was appointed interim manager of Hartlepool United following the dismissal of Simon Grayson.
+After guiding Hartlepool to a seven game unbeaten run in the league, Featherstone was appointed permanent manager on 5 December 2025.
+Featherstone's unveiling referred to him as a 'former midfielder', indicating he had retired as a player.

+On 17 April 2026, it was announced that, following a comprehensive review of the club's football operations, Featherstone was to step down from his position as manager following the conclusion of the 2025–26 season.
+Featherstone enjoyed a mixed spell in charge.
+While he oversaw impressive victories against title-chasing Rochdale and top seven side Carlisle United, he also suffered a humiliating FA Trophy exit at home to eighth-tier side Anstey Nomads and an emphatic 7–0 defeat at Wealdstone.
+He ultimately led Hartlepool to a ninth placed finish, two places outside the play-offs.

+Hull City

+In September 2026, Featherstone joined Premier League side Hull City as a Professional Development Phase Coach.
+Upon the appointment, Featherstone said "I was here from eight until I was around 23, so 15 years I was at the club, and for my career to come full circle is nice.
+To be able to be home again and take this opportunity is great; it is a brilliant opportunity at the right time for me."